A horse bred anywhere in the world can be made eligible for the Breeders Crown, providing the relevant fee schedule is followed.

 You may elect at this stage to pay a Series Fee instead of a Yearling Fee.

-Age Acceptances invoices are raised on 1 December and payment due by 31st January.
-These apply to 3YOs and 4YOs.
+Age Acceptances invoices are raised on 16th March 2023 and payment is due by 1st August 2023.
+These apply to 2YOs and 3YOs.

 If you paid a Series Fee as a yearling, then you do not need to pay any Age Acceptance Fees.